 Eggless Mango Cake Recipe

-This Easy Peasy Mango Cake has no eggs, no butter and all you need is a bowl and whisk!!
-It’s one of the easiest cake I’ve ever baked.
+This Easy Peasy Mango Cake has no eggs, no butter, and all you need is a bowl and whisk!!
+It’s one of the easiest cakes I’ve ever baked.

 Perfect Cake to be made with readily available ingredients from the pantry.
-My kiddos love to enjoy this mango cake with lots of whipped cream in the side.
+My kiddos love to enjoy this mango cake with lots of whipped cream on the side.